 3. Jet boating

-Jet boating is likely one of the most popular adventure activities in Queenstown.
+Jet boating is likely one of the most popular adventure activities town.
 Not only is it a ton of fun, but it is an affordable and exciting way to get out on the water to soak in unique vantage points.

 From inside a speed boat, you’ll race around rivers and lakes stopping only inches from the shoreline or rocks.
-Your driver will execute 360-degree spins with speed.
+Your driver will execute 360-degree spins with speeds up to 90 kph (56 mph)!
 You’ll scream and laugh the entire time, I guarantee it.

 You might think jet boating sounds, well, cold in the winter.
 I’m not going to lie to you, the water is cold.
 However, they do give you a full splash-proof suit which will keep the cold water off your skin and clothes.
 The only thing I’d suggest if you’re going jet boating in Queenstown in the winter is to bring gloves and a beanie.
 These items aren’t usually provided by the tour company and you’re going to need them to stay warm.